Home Farm Primary School Sports Premium Strategy

 - Develop the skills and capacity of our teaching and Learning Support Assistant staff to deliver high quality PE teaching and coaching, by investing in specialist coaches to work alongside our staff;

-- Broaden the range of sports provision that we offer, and to give our children the chance to participate, during curriculum time, in a range of broader sporting opportunities such as fencing, dance and orienteering.
+- Broaden the range of sports provision that we offer, and to give our children the chance to participate, during curriculum time, in a range of broader sporting and outdoor opportunities such as fencing, dance, BMX, gardening, and orienteering.

 - Increase participation in sports by offering a broad range of opportunities for extra-curricular sports and physical activity, and by subsidizing some of these extra-curricular opportunities so that they are affordable to all families;